5 Types of Foosball Players You’d Want To Avoid!

 Foosball can be endless fun, but there’s always that type of player that you would honesty want to avoid for a match!
 Here are 5 types of players you probably don't want to meet in a foosball game, along with some official rules to know.

 1. The ‘Spinner’

 Don’t we all love the spinner, whose hands profusely roll each handle, hoping for a lucky ball bounce to lead them to victory?
-While mostly confined to kids, don’t rule out adults doing it too!
+While this phenomena is mostly confined to kids, don’t rule out adults doing it too!

 Spinning - defined as spinning the rods more than 360 degrees before or after striking the ball - isn’t just illegal play, it’s ineffective - doing so means the player won’t be in the correct rotation nor direction to block the opponent or aim the ball.

 When the ball magically moves out of your control by an external force, you might have just met the ‘Hulk’, one who lifts the table or Hulk-smashes the side of the walls with the rods to ‘jar’ the ball loose from you!

 In official terms, these are ‘Jarring’ offenses where the one gains an unfair advantage by influencing the ball.
 It’s hard to prevent this, except perhaps getting heavier tables like the Tornado T-3000, an official ITSF competition table with added stability from its weight (a whopping 161 KG) as a deterrence!